Donny Imam Priambodo

-Donny Imam Priambodo (born December 23, 1973) is an Indonesian politician.
+Donny Imam Priambodo (born December 23, 1973) is an Indonesian entrepreneur and politician.

 Early life and career

-Donny Imam Priambodo was born December 23, 1973 in Jombang, a small town in East Java, Indonesia.
-His father, R. Imam Soepangkat, was employed by the state-owned sugar mills from 1972 to 2000, ever become an Administrator for Tjoekir & Jombang Baru Sugar Factory, and retired with last position of Corporate Secretary of PTPN X (PT Perkebunan Nusantara X, a state owned company).
+Donny Imam Priambodo was born December 23, 1973, in Jombang, a small town in East Java, Indonesia.
+His father, late H. R. Imam Soepangkat, B.Sc. was employed by the state-owned sugar mills from 1972 to 2000, ever become an Administrator for Tjoekir & Jombang Baru Sugar Factory, and retired with last position of Corporate Secretary of PTPN X (PT Perkebunan Nusantara X, a state owned company).
 Because the number of sugar mills was brought under the auspices of PTPN X, and Priambodo's father moved a lot in several sugar factories because he was assigned, he grew up in a number of towns within Java and Sumatra.